 Eric (E3) brings a wealth of experience, professionalism and personality to every production.
 He has developed his jib tech skills under the tutelage of the ASL crew, and now the student has become the teacher for future ASL jib techs.
 He is also a top-notch utility.

 James has worked for over 15 years as a freelance jib operator for ASL while working full-time on the Conan O'Brien show as a handheld camera operator.
 He is also a fully-certified diver and has some experience shooting underwater in HD.
 With "Conan" in LA, James has been heading up ASL West for all of our client needs on the West Coast.

 Nick started in television as a teenager directing a cable access show in Philadelphia.
 By his early twenties he was actively freelancing in mainstream broadcast television as a production assistant, jib technician, grip and audio engineer.

 Shem joined ASL at the beginning of 2006.
 He quickly ingratiated himself with the entire staff.
 On the side, Shem is also in the Coast Guard, and one of his favorite hobbies happens to be construction.

 Michael began his career as a staff accountant in the consolidation department at Paramount Communications.
 After working as a PA on “Sex and the City” for one season, he landed at Air Sea Land Productions where after a few quick years he became Director of Operations.
-Now in his 14th year at ASL, he is currently developing several ASL productions for online distribution.
+Now in his 15th year at ASL, he is currently developing several ASL productions for streaming services.

 Steve Miller is a three-time Emmy award-winning cameraman with over 20 years of experience in the industry.
 Steve's work focuses on ENG/EFP production with a specialty in underwater video.
 Currently, he is based in Florida.